 13. Try a quad bike

 This could be the best fun that you can have on ‘mini’ four wheels!

 With the help of professional guides, you can go through nearby trails in Queenstown for over 2.5 hours to enjoy panoramic views, splash over puddles and fly over hills.
 And at the end of the journey, you will sit down and relax with hot drinks as you enjoy the surrounding terrain.
 How’s that for a quaint adventure?
 (To reserve your spot, book here).

 14. Enjoy some glaciers and snow

 Naturally, if you want a ‘chilling’ experience, the South Island has no shortage of choices to offer…

-- Franz Josef Glacier Heli Hike: Through this once-in-a-lifetime tour, you’ll go on an exhilirating helicopter ride and do a 3-hour hike through the most awesome glacier ‘ice architecture’.
+- Franz Josef Glacier Heli Hike: Through this once-in-a-lifetime tour, you’ll go on an exhilarating helicopter ride and do a 3-hour hike through the most awesome glacier ‘ice architecture.
 Evidently, this is a pricey tour to make but it’s an expense that will be worth your money and while — guaranteed.
-Though, if you only have the budget for just one tour in your whole Franz Josef visit, this is the experience you should invest it on.
-Just take note that this is weather dependent, so if the day turns out sour then no worries because there are other things for you to do around town.
+Though, if you only have the budget for just one tour in your whole Franz Josef visit, this is the experience you should invest in.
+Just take note that this is weather-dependent, so if the day turns out sour then no worries because there are other things for you to do around town.
 (To reserve your spot, book here).

 - Franz Josef Glacier Valley Walk: This is an activity that you must make if you have a lower budget or if the weather turned out bad (and you can’t do a heli hike).
 You can do this with a guide or by yourself and it will take about 3 hours to go past the Waiho river bed in order to see the grand terminal face of the Franz Josef Glacier.